mariuspopovici/starlimsvscode/README.md

 ## Vision

 Implement a Git-like mechanism for managing versions.
-Extension exploring remote tree
+Extension can be used to explore the remote tree and download code to a local repo.
+Changes can be pushed back to the STARLIMS dictionary and merged with the remote version.

 ## Features